-- 1) Rental History The Complainant had rented only from individuals and had no utilities in her name, and - 2) Credit History/Criminal History The Complainant had a history of several misdemeanors and felony convictions and a credit score below 600.
+- 1) Rental History The Complainant had rented only from individuals and had no utilities in her name, and - 2) Credit History/Criminal History The Complainant had a history of several misdemeanors and felony convictions and a credit score below

-The Complainant alleges that she was denied due to race

-(African-American) and legal source of income.
+The Complainant alleges that she was denied due to race (African-American) and legal source of income.
 Staff contacted the manager of the facility and was informed that the application states approval of application is contingent, not guaranteed.
 Ms. Williams also stated that the credit history includes criminal background as well as credit history.
 The management company form states that Credit History was reason for denial, but upon further questioning by Ms. Williams, they explained that the Criminal History included in the Credit History was the primary reason for denial.
 Commissioner Palm commented that employees of the management company normally must be licensed by the state and that licensed employees should be familiar with all fair housing requirements.

-The Commission discussed the facts of the case: Discussion focused on how many criminal convictions would result in an automatic denial?
+The Commission discussed the facts of the case: Discussion focused on the landlord's policies for denial of application: Were policies clearly defined and spelled out and were they applied uniformly?
+For example, how many criminal convictions would result in an automatic denial?
 What credit score would be needed to be approved?
 Discussion also took place on what remedies would be appropriate if discrimination were found: return of application fee?
 The Commission can not order the complex to provide her with an apartment.
 Williams stated that she does not believe that the Complainant's housing voucher was an issue.
 Discussion as to whether the complex runs a credit check on all applicants; they cannot do a credit check for some parties and not for others.